 Guidelines for Human Subjects Research During COVID-19

-The following information is provided as guidance for principal investigators and collaborators conducting human subjects research activities during the Fall 2021 semester.
+The following information is provided as guidance for principal investigators and collaborators conducting human subjects research activities during the Spring 2022 semester.
 Fresno State remains committed to safeguarding the health and well-being of research participants, faculty, staff, and students.
-Developed in accordance with public health guidelines, the following apply to all research activities, on and off campus, for the Fall 2021 semester.
-Please consult the University’s Fall 2021 Repopulation/COVID-19 website for the latest information and updates should conditions change.
+Developed in accordance with public health guidelines, the following apply to all research activities, on and off campus, for the Spring 2022 semester.
+Please consult the University’s Spring 2022 COVID-19 website for the latest information and updates should conditions change.

 Effective Fall 2021, Research, Scholarly, and Creative Activities Ramp Up proposals will no longer be required.
 Whenever feasible, pursue alternatives to in-person methods of data collection, such as phone or computer-mediated interviews and surveys.
 Ensure adherence to any guidelines or restrictions specific to study sites, such as schools and programs, where research participants are located.

-Protocols should define how physical distancing and other safety recommendations consistent with public health directives will be maintained (wearing personal protective equipment, hand washing, disinfecting study site surfaces, etc.).
+Protocols should define how physical distancing and other safety recommendations consistent with public health directives will be maintained (wearing personal protective equipment, hand washing, ventilation of study spaces, disinfecting study site surfaces, etc.).

 In study protocols and consent documentation, risk-benefit assessments and steps taken to mitigate risks must account for any COVID-19 related physical, emotional, social, and economic risks to human subjects.